aami-dodon/Udoy/docs/frontend/theme.md

 # Theme

-Material UI theme configuration should live in `src/theme`.
-Add a `createTheme` definition and wrap the app with `ThemeProvider` when the design system solidifies.
+Material UI theme configuration lives in `src/theme`.
+The `theme.js` file centralises palette, typography, and component overrides so shared styling decisions stay consistent across features.
+The app mounts the theme in `index.jsx` via `ThemeProvider` and `CssBaseline`.